-After the horrific attack at Big Hole on August 9-10, 1877 the Nez Perce went south, crossing back into Idaho over Bannock Pass before heading east towards Yellowstone National Park.
-In the meantime, General Howard troops, which had not taken part in the attack at Big Hole, had taken a circuitous route roughly parallel to the Nez Perce.
-In an effort to slow down Howard, a small group of Nez Perce warriors raided Howard's camp to steal horses and disrupt Howard's advance.
+Camas Meadows is the location of the August 20th battle of the Nez Perce Flight of 1877.
+After the horrific attack at Big Hole on August 9th and 10th, the nimíipuu (Nez Perce) went south, crossing back into Idaho over Bannock Pass before heading east towards Yellowstone National Park.
+In the meantime, General Howard's troops, which had not taken part in the attack at Big Hole, had taken a circuitous route roughly parallel to the nimíipuu in an attempt to head them off.
+In an effort to slow down Howard, a small group of warriors decided to raid the army camp to steal horses and disrupt Howard's advance.

 General Oliver Otis Howard camped near where the nimíipuu had been observed the day before in Camas Meadows.
 All day the soldiers followed a broad trail left by the nimíipuu.
 After an 18-mile march across the sagebrush prairie, General Howard arrived at Camas Meadows.
 He camped along the high ground fringing the bottom of Spring Creek and named the camp in honor of Captain Calloway.

 Eighteen miles away, the nimíipuu scouts had returned to camp, bringing word of the soldiers’ location.
 Cimúuxcimux húukux (Black Hair) had a strong vision in which he saw himself and others escaping with the U.S. Army’s horses.
 He told the chiefs of his vision, and 28 men were organized under the leadership of ’álok’at (Chief Ollikut), ’Elelímyete’qenin’ (Chief Looking Glass), and Chief Tuxúulxulc’ut to carry out a raid.